Ant who? Declan Donnelly and Jeremy Kyle reveal shock bromance at Ascot

 Ant and Ali are rumoured to have 'fallen' out with Ant McPartlin's estranged with Lisa Armstrong, amidst the news that Ant has a 'new girlfriend' in the form of PA and former friend Anne-Marie Corbett.

-READ MORE: Lisa Armstrong has 'fallen out' with Dec and wife Ali amid Ant's new romance
+Read more: Why Lisa Armstrong has 'fallen out' with Dec and wife Ali

 This comes as news emerged that Lisa had suspected Ant of finding a new lover after she had spotted a photo of him leaving his house with a packed lunch.